Indibits/google-analytics-article-audit/readme.txt

 License: GNU GPL 3.0
 License URI: http://www.gnu.org/licenses/gpl-3.0.en.html

-Google Analytics Article Audit — A WordPress plugin to help you audit your articles posted on your WordPress blog with the help of Google Analytics data of the website.
+WP Article Audit using Google Analytics — A WordPress plugin to help you audit your articles posted on your WordPress blog with the help of Google Analytics data of the website.

 == Description ==
 Many articles on your website do not get any traffic over a period of time.
 Some SEO experts suggest removing those articles from the website for a better SEO.
 This plugin analyses the data of the website on Google Analytics and suggests you the articles which you may consider to remove.
 The plugin also provides a good interface to easily remove those articles.